Think cutting out sugar in your morning cup of coffee has solved all your problems? Think again.

 Fill Up on Protein

 Keep high-protein foods that don’t have a bunch of added sugar on hand as your go-to snacks.
-That way when your stomach starts to rumble midday, you can grab a handful of almonds, a boiled egg, roasted chickpeas, seeds, beef sticks or even plain Greek yogurt.
-Watch out for high-sugar protein bars.
+That way when your stomach starts to rumble midday, you can grab a handful of almonds, a boiled egg, roasted chickpeas, seeds, or plain Greek yogurt.

-So … maybe reducing your sugar intake isn’t quite as hard as you’d think.
-If you’re still on the fence about tossing your fave high-sugar salad dressing, check out our recent post on the benefits of a low-sugar diet.
+Figuring out how to reduce sugar intake isn’t quite as hard as you’d think.
+If you’re still on the fence about tossing your fave high-sugar salad dressing, check out our post on the benefits of a low-sugar diet.
 You’re welcome.